Caesarea Philippi (Banias): Where the Gates of Hades and the Foundations of the Church Meet

 Bukvoed, CC BY 3.0, via Wikimedia Commons

-Caesarea Philippi holds profound significance as the location where Jesus confirmed Peter’s confession of faith.
-According to the Gospels of Matthew and Mark, Jesus brought his disciples to this remote corner of his ministry territory and asked who people said he was.
-When Peter responded, “You are the Christ, the Son of the living God” (Matthew 16:16), Jesus declared this revelation came from God rather than human insight.
+According to the Gospels of Matthew and Mark, Jesus brought his disciples to Caesarea Philippi and asked who people said he was.
+When Peter answered, “You are the Christ, the Son of the living God” (Matthew 16:16), Jesus declared that revelation came from God, not human insight, and responded:

 And I tell you, you are Peter, and on this rock I will build my church, and the gates of hell shall not prevail against it